dana

 Leveraging Communication Topologies Between Learning Agents in Deep Reinforcement Learning

-Dhaval Adjodah, Dan Calacci, Abhimanyu Dubey, Anirudh Goyal, P.M.
+Dhaval Adjodah, D Calacci, Abhimanyu Dubey, Anirudh Goyal, P.M.
 Krafft, Esteban Moro, Alex Pentland

 Can network structures inspired by human social networks improve distributed reinforcement learning algorithms?
 This paper proves that arranging agents in different network topologies can massively improve evolutionary deep reinforcement learning algorithms.